Summary:

 Considerations for Longevity

 Another thing to consider when choosing a paper finish is longevity and everyday use.
-Think about how often the product will be touched, handled and read in the short-term and long-term.
+Think about how often the product will be touched, handled, and read in the short-term and long-term.

 Durability